 How big is the Fremantle Foundation?

-The efficient administrative model we follow means there are two staff members, Executive Officer Dylan Smith and part-time Operations Manager Hannah Fitch-Rabbitt.
+The efficient administrative model we follow means there are three staff members, Executive Officer Dylan Smith, part-time Social Impact Manager Hannah Fitch-Rabbitt and part-time Admin Assistant Brooke Aslett.
 There is then support from a network of committed volunteers, including active Board members with high levels of experience in financial management, philanthropy, governance, tax law and estate planning and community development.
 The administrative costs of the Fremantle Foundation are partly sponsored by a number of generous corporate supporters.

 I’d like to give through the Fremantle Foundation.
 What do I do now?